 The ecosystems, habitats, and species of the region are threatened by rapid and unplanned urban and peri-urban development, road installation, destructive logging, unregulated mining, and high-input agriculture.
 The social fabric of local communities is jeopardized by gross inequities in socioeconomic development and environmental degradation associated with these industries.
 Poverty in rural areas remains high and reaches up to 60 percent in some regions, and there are stark differences in literacy rates and access to water and sanitation.
 Rapid and unorganized growth in the region threatens biodiversity, cultural integrity, and economic development.

-This program seeks to understand both the conflicts and synergies of conservation and development.
-Students will gain a sense of the richness of the Andes-Amazon region—biodiversity, social and cultural diversity, and ecosystem services—while exploring strategies for sustainable livelihoods in this highly productive and diverse region of South America.
+This program seeks to understand both the conflicts and synergies of conservation and development in western Amazonia, with a focus on Peru.
+Students gain a sense of the richness of the Andes-Amazon region—biodiversity, social and cultural diversity, and ecosystem services—while exploring strategies for sustainable livelihoods in this highly productive and diverse region of South America.

-The interdisciplinary themes of socio-ecological resilience, environmental justice, and conservation will guide our inquiry.
-Through coursework, field exercises, and Directed Research, students will study people’s dependence on the environment, examine the threats to the environment and to social networks, and explore the tools and strategies for mitigating the threats and promoting well-being among rural communities.
-A strong component of the program will be examining the ecological patterns and processes that underpin the high diversity of the region.
+The interdisciplinary themes of resilience, environmental justice, and conservation guide our inquiry.
+Through coursework, field exercises, and Directed Research, participants study people’s dependence on the environment, examine the threats to the environment and to social networks, and explore the tools and strategies for mitigating the threats while promoting well-being among rural communities.

 - Explore the lowland tropical rainforest biome with its distinct habitats of palm swamps, oxbow lakes, flooded forests, and upland forests

-- Examine urban development and tourism in Cusco
+- Examination of urban development and tourism in rapidly-growing Amazonian towns